aylei/blog/content/en/_index.md

 ---
 > English is not my primary language.
 You can always refer to the Chinese version (traslate it to your language, if necessary) if your are confused with my "Chinglish" when visiting this site.

 I am a backend engineer, my work includes reading, communicating, thinking and sometimes, coding.
-I will maintain an English version of all my posts with best effort, which is also a practice for my English writing.
+I maintain an English version of all my posts with best effort, which is also a practice for my English writing.

 Recently wrote: